-- Wildfire Mitigation-PGE plans and implements a Wildfire Mitigation Program (WMP), developing and coordinating activities across the Company and with state-wide stakeholders.
-The 2024 WMP forecasts \$45 million in operations and maintenance costs and an additional \$43 to \$49 million in capital investments to continue system hardening efforts, expand situational awareness capabilities, implement specific inspection and maintenance along with vegetation management, raise community and customer awareness, and take operational actions within high fire risk zones.
+- Wildfire Mitigation-PGE has a Wildfire Mitigation Program under which an annual Wildfire Mitigation Plan (WMP) is developed and submitted to the OPUC, as required by State law, to coordinate activities across the Company and with State-wide stakeholders.
+The 2025 WMP Update forecasts \$53 to \$57 million in operations and maintenance costs and an additional \$57 to \$78 million in capital investments, for the year ending 2025, to continue system hardening efforts, expand situational awareness capabilities, implement specific inspection and maintenance along with vegetation management, raise community and customer awareness, and take operational actions within high fire risk zones.
 PGE strives to improve regional safety by reducing the risk that PGE's electric utility infrastructure could cause a wildfire, while limiting the impacts of PSPS events and other mitigation activities on customers and increasing the resiliency of PGE assets to wildfire damage.
-During 2023, PGE invested \$18 million in capital projects related to wildfire mitigation and resiliency and utility asset management, consistent with the 2023 WMP. - Virtual Power Plant (VPP)-PGE's VPP is a production resource comprised of Distributed Energy Resources (DERs) and flexible loads that are managed through technology platforms to provide grid and power operations services.
-PGE's customer offerings related to energy efficiency and flexible load programs, rooftop solar, battery storage, and electric vehicle charging solutions support grid reliability and increase portfolio flexibility and resource diversity.
-These distributed energy resources are the foundation of PGE's VPP that will provide a growing suite of grid and system services over time.
-When coordinated through the Company's DER Management Systems, DERs and flexible loads support cost-effective decarbonization, advance customer and community energy resiliency, promote customer engagement with the energy system, and unlock additional grid services that enhance PGE's operation of a dynamic two-way system.
-In 2023, PGE saw record energy demand of 4,498 MW on August 14.
-Customer actions that day, orchestrated through the VPP, reduced load by more than 90 MW, helping avoid customer service interruptions and reducing exposure to scarcity pricing in energy markets. - Distribution System Plan (DSP)-In 2021 and 2022, PGE filed its inaugural DSP in two parts, which were accepted by the OPUC in March 2022 and February 2023, respectively.
-The DSP outlines distribution system assets, describes how the Company plans for new load including distributed resources such as electric vehicles (EVs) and Solar Photovoltaic installations, and presents the vision for modernizing the grid to enable accelerated decarbonization and customer participation in meeting PGE's clean energy goals.
-The Company is in the process of compiling the next DSP, which is expected to be filed by the first quarter of 2025.
+During 2024, PGE invested \$40 million in capital projects related to wildfire mitigation and resiliency and utility asset management, consistent with the 2024 WMP.
+See the "Wildfire Mitigation" section in Note 7, Regulatory Assets and Liabilities, in the Notes to Consolidated Financial Statements in Item 8.-"Financial Statements and Supplementary Data, for further discussion. - Virtual Power Plant (VPP)-PGE's VPP is comprised of Distributed Energy Resources and flexible loads that are managed through technology platforms to provide grid and power operations services.
+PGE's customer offerings related to flexible load programs, rooftop solar, battery storage, and electric vehicle (EV) charging solutions support grid reliability and increase portfolio flexibility and resource diversity.
+These Distributed Energy Resources and flexible loads are the foundation of PGE's VPP that increasingly provides a growing suite of grid and system services over time.
+When coordinated through the Company's Distributed Energy Resources Management Systems, Distributed Energy Resource and flexible loads support cost-effective decarbonization, advance customer and community energy resiliency, promote customer engagement with the energy system, and unlock additional grid services that enhance PGE's operation of a dynamic two-way system.
+Customer participation in the VPP helps avoid customer service interruptions and reduces exposure to scarcity pricing in energy markets.
+On July 8, 2024, customer actions, orchestrated through the VPP, reduced load by more than 100 MW.
+As their participation in PGE's VPP grows, customer actions provide increasing benefit and help avoid customer service interruptions and reduce exposure to scarcity pricing in energy markets. - Distribution System Plan (DSP)-In 2021 and 2022, PGE filed its inaugural DSP in two parts, which were accepted by the OPUC in March 2022 and February 2023, respectively.
+The OPUC Staff finalized their review of modifications to the current DSP guidelines in the fourth quarter of 2024 and PGE filed its next DSP in December 2024, fully compliant with the updated requirement.
+The DSP outlines distribution system assets, describes how the Company plans for new load, including distributed resources such as EVs and Solar Photovoltaic installations, and presents the vision for modernizing the grid to enable accelerated decarbonization and customer participation in meeting PGE's clean energy goals.

 Electrify the economy-To help Oregon reach its decarbonization goals, PGE is working to build a safe, reliable, and affordable, economy-wide, clean energy future.
-The Company is committed to increasing electrification of buildings and supports the accelerating pace of vehicle electrification for our customers, as well as its own vehicle fleet.
+The Company is committed to increasing electrification of buildings and supporting vehicle electrification for customers, as well as its own vehicle fleet.